checksss/gasper-bot/README.md

 Be careful who you add as bot owner as they have access to commands like `eval` and could reveal your token with it.

 ## Hardcoded stuff:
-I hardcoded the channel IDs for the `suggetion` and the `bugreport` command.
+I hardcoded the channel IDs for the `suggestion` and the `bugreport` command.
+    - I'll change this, when i created a dev-command for it.
 Also the default URLs, if there's no other URL provided by the user.
+    - I'm not sure, if I'll take this to src/config.ts or if I'll create a dev-command for this.
 You'll find both files in `src/commands/util`.

 ## Starting: